D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 ## DrillingProgram <!-- NOUN -->
 - Display name: Drilling Program
 - Parent class: [Plan](#Plan)
+- Description:
+A drilling program is a set of procedures that are necessary to construct a well.
 - Definition set: ContextualData
 - Examples:
 ``` dwis drillingProgram_0